brisberg/friday-fellows-gcf/README.md

 React App for viewing and interacting with the voting record is hosted on [Github Pages](http://brisberg.github.io/friday-fellows-gcf), located in the `app` directory.

+Deploy a new version to gh-pages with: `npm run deploy`

 ## Testing during Development